End User Subscription Agreement for U.S. Government Customers

 7.1 Agreement Term.
 This Agreement shall continue in effect for the Subscription Term.

 7.2 Order Term.
-The term of Customer’s subscription to the Products will begin on the start date set forth in an Order and will continue for the period of time stated in the Order (“Initial Subscription Term”).
+The initial term of Customer’s subscription to the Products will begin on the start date set forth in an Order and will continue for the period of time stated in the Order (“Initial Subscription Term”).
 Prior to the end of the Initial Subscription Term, the length and pricing for a renewal term will be agreed to (“Renewal Subscription Term”); otherwise, Customer’s subscription will terminate at the end of the Initial Subscription Term (or the then-applicable Renewal Subscription Term).

 8.2 Indemnity Procedure.
 The indemnification obligations in this Section shall be subject to the indemnified party: (i) promptly notifying the indemnifying party in writing upon receiving notice of any threat or claim of such action; (ii) giving the indemnifying party exclusive control and authority over the defense and/or settlement of such claim (provided any such settlement unconditionally releases the indemnified party of all liability); and (iii) providing reasonable assistance requested by the indemnifying party, at the indemnifying party’s expense.